 Course duration and number of participants:

 2 blocks of three days, from 9.00 am to 5.00 pm.
 Maximum group size: 12 participants.
-In-company programs can also be arranged.
+Our training courses are given in Dutch as standard.
+In the case of one or more non-Dutch speaking participants, the training is given in English.

 T: +31 (0)40 851 4611